putriiiyyy/Cyclistic_Bike_Share_Analysis_Google_Analytics_Certificate/README.md

 This is my capstone Google Data Analytics certificate.
 An exploratory data analysis of Cyclistic’s bike-share data to identify rider behavior in 2024 using patterns, usage trends, and strategic opportunities for improving customer retention.
 Conducted data cleaning, analysis, and visualization on Cyclistic’s bike-share data using Excel and Tableau to generate actionable business recommendations.

 # 🎯 Project Objectives
+Design a marketing strategy aimed at converting casual riders into annual members.
+However, to achieve this, the marketing analytics team needs to better understand the differences between annual members and casual riders, why riders would be motivated to purchase a membership, and how digital media can influence their marketing tactics.
+As a data analyst, I interested in analyzing Cyclistic’s bike-share trip data to identify usage trends.
 # 🛠️ Tools Used
 - Excel→ for data cleaning, querying, grouping, and calculating net profit
 - Tableau → for creating interactive dashboards and visualizing insights